How to Start Prepping for the MCAT

 Here’s the fun part!
 Some people gather different materials from across the stratosphere—or buy old MCAT books from friends.
 You’ll probably/definitely want to make an Anki account at some point to help organize all the content you need to know; we’ve written a guide on how to use Anki for the MCAT in case this is the first time you’ve heard about your new best friend.

 However, many people wonder if they should enroll in an MCAT prep course or if an MCAT prep course is worth it.
 If you’re someone who would like to have all the MCAT prep they need—from practice MCAT exams and official AAMC material to expert MCAT instructors at your fingertips teaching you the material—then an MCAT course is absolutely worth it.
 The Blueprint MCAT Course gives students all the tools necessary to reach their goal MCAT score.
 Yet, it’s still an on-demand course, so you choose when/where you want to study.
 If you need more accountability and a personalized experience, private MCAT tutoring would be a better option than just a standalone course.
+Also, you can take advantage of our free MCAT sample question of the day, which provides you with a random practice question via email every day, this could help step up the challenge.
 In the end, it’s up to you and your individual learning style.

 6. Start Prepping for the MCAT